 At its regular meeting November 13 the PC:

 Received an update from the Forest Highlands Neighborhood Association on its proposal to amend the Comprehensive Plan and Zoning Maps (LU 17-0078).
 This proposal is scheduled to come before the Planning Commission for a public hearing on January 8, 2018.

 Adopted findings recommending City Council approval of Amendments to Local Street Connectivity Standard (LU 17-0053), Comprehensive Plan/Zoning Map Corrections at Ridgecrest Drive (LU 17-0024), and Tryon Creek Wastewater Treatment Plant Overlay (LU 17-0064).

 SUMMARY OF DEVELOPMENT REVIEW COMMISSION (DRC) ACTIONS

-At their regular meeting on August 7 the Development Review Commission held a public hearing to consider:
+At its regular meeting on October 2nd the DRC held a public hearing to consider: